Inside Job (2010 film): Part I: How We Got Here

 The American financial industry was regulated from 1941 to 1981, followed by a long period of deregulation.
 At the end of the 1980s, a savings and loan crisis cost taxpayers approximately $124 billion.
 In the late 1990s, the financial sector had consolidated into a few giant firms.
-In March 2000, the Internet Stock Bubble burst because investment banks promoted Internet companies they knew would fail, resulting in $5 trillion in investor losses.
+In March 2000, the Internet stock bubble burst because investment banks promoted Internet companies they knew would fail, resulting in $5 trillion in investor losses.
 In the 1990s, derivatives became popular in the industry and added instability.
 Efforts to regulate derivatives were thwarted by the Commodity Futures Modernization Act of 2000, backed by several key officials.
-In the 2000s, the industry was dominated by five investment banks (Goldman Sachs, Morgan Stanley, Lehman Brothers, Merrill Lynch, and Bear Stearns), two financial conglomerates (Citigroup, JPMorgan Chase), three securitized insurance companies (AIG, MBIA, AMBAC) and the three rating agencies (Moody's, Standard & Poor's, Fitch).
+In the 2000s, the industry was dominated by five investment banks (Goldman Sachs, Morgan Stanley, Lehman Brothers, Merrill Lynch, and Bear Stearns), two financial conglomerates (Citigroup and JPMorgan Chase), three securitized insurance companies (AIG, MBIA, AMBAC) and the three rating agencies (Moody's, Standard & Poor's, and Fitch).
 Investment banks bundled mortgages with other loans and debts into collateralized debt obligations (CDOs), which they sold to investors.
 Rating agencies gave many CDOs AAA ratings.
 Subprime loans led to predatory lending.
 Many home owners were given loans they could never repay.